liuhz0926/quality_platform_prototype/README.md

 * Threshold Analysis: analyze the change of accuracy by increasing the threshold in 5% every time
 * Error Analysis: a table containing wrong predicted data and its content
 * Upload Another Predicted File (for evaluating with a predicted file mode only)

+## What is left to be developed

+* Take the server running on local machine to run on cloud.
+* Stressing the model with different test set.
+* Retrain a new model after modification on weights and parameters.

+## Other notes